 If you know my story, you know that I didn’t care much about the natural industry until I was forced to.

 In college I was living off of diet coke (not Pepsi, sorry, Dad!), cigs, Mac ‘n Cheese (Kraft Velveeta® Shells and Cheese), and a jog here and there to make myself feel healthier.

-I mean, sure, I was also eating some “healthy” foods like Weight Watchers 1-point cakes, apples, egg whites, and endless cans of no-sodium-added peas.
+I mean, sure, I was also eating some “healthy” foods like Weight Watchers 1-point cakes, apples, egg whites, and endless cans of no-sodium-added peas. (insert sarcasm)

 But then I got sick, and things began to drastically change.
 I dabbled into every last piece of information, knowledge, and healing diet I could find.
-And I didn’t just read about it all, I put it all into motion for my own life.
+And I didn’t just read about it all, I put it into motion for my own life.

 It took 10 years, but I healed.
 Obviously, you know that.

 What you don’t know is that a huge part of healing had to do with medication.

 Living and Breathing the Natural Industry

 There are probably hundreds of reasons why it took me 10 years to heal.
 But I know, without-a-doubt, that one of the biggest reasons is that I fought medication.